sptgps/letsencrypt-aws/README.md

 ## How to run it

+If you're new to Python you will need to install the dependencies (located in requirements.txt). pip install -r requirements.txt will do that for you.

 Before you can use `letsencrypt-aws` you need to have created an account with the ACME server (you only need to do this the first time).
 You can register using (if you already have an account you can skip this step):